maferick/ModularAlliance/modules/corptools/README.md

 - **Pinger**: webhook URL + optional shared secret
 - **Filters**: default filter baselines for member queries

+## Identity & Org Mapping
+CorpTools uses a canonical identity table (`core_character_identities`) and a separate org mapping table (`core_character_orgs`) to keep character data and corporation/alliance data separate.
+Org names are resolved via `universe_entities`, and only IDs + timestamps are stored in the mapping table.

+If corp/alliance data looks stale or inconsistent, use **Admin → CorpTools → Identity Diagnostics** to review mismatches and rebuild mappings.
+The rebuild action re-derives identity + org mappings from existing summary/link tables and refreshes timestamps.

 ## Admin dashboards
 - **Status**: `/admin/corptools/status` for health signals and last successful syncs.
 - **Cron Job Manager**: `/admin/system/cron` for job schedules, logs, and manual runs.